Points-of-Tango/points-of-tango.github.io/events.md

 You must read if you are an organiser of local events, no matters the size/capacity of the event nor the where the event is localted.
 You must read if you are an organiser of an international event, no matters the size/capacity of the event nor the where the event is localted.

-## Points of Tango: General Vision
+## Points of Tango: General Vision | The Worldwide Tango Marketplace
 The purpose of this project is to gather on an unique platform, accessible through mobile and web, everything related to the tango comunity: International Events; Events on Local communities; Tango Stores; DJs, Professional Teachers and Performers, musicians, orchestras.
 All across the world, joined on a single platform for better communication, integration, accessibility and simplicity for everyone, social dancers, organisers, shop owners and professional artists.

-## Events: Problem and Points of Tango Mision on this particular module
+## Events: Points of Tango Mision on this particular module
+### Problem 1: Incomplete and out of date information all over the Internet
 Information about events are spread all over the Internet, across countless webpages and platforms.
 We can mention Facebook as the main one, where organisers rely on list their facebook events or groups to reach out the big audience.
 However, this platform is not well organised, not tango specific (adding too much noice with unnecessary information), and people are moving away from it reaching other (less toxic) applications.
 It is not possible to find a complete and up to date website which host all events there, internationals and local communities, even less a mobile application which makes it all more interactive and simpler.
 Just few local comminities have (among their own many local websites options) one platform where people rely the most, examples are:
 - hoy-milonga.com - Buenos Aires
 - londonmilongas.co.uk - London
 - tango-argentin.fr - Paris (also used in other french regions)

-Anyway, even if these websites had the latest information, each community creates their own system/platform (which beside they are not integrated with other tango sectors, like Artists, Stores and social dancers) making it hard for social dancers to know which platform works best for each city.
+Furthermore, even if these websites had the latest information, each community creates their own system/platform (which beside they are not integrated with other tango sectors, like Artists, Stores and social dancers) making it hard for social dancers to know which platform works best for each city.
 Points of Tango aims to have them all in one unique platform, where social dancers only should ask where they want to list events from, International or selecting any Country and Region.

+### Problem 2: Too many registration processes and way of payment.
+Each event has its particular registration proceses, specially international events.
+Using different platforms, accessing through different websites which social dancers the need to spend time and effort finding out where to find it, how and what to fill up on those processes.
+On the payment side, there is no much different, each tango event, including local communities have their own way of payment, some fees are expensive and do not work well in every country.
+Different payment procedures to follow, which also makes it hard for organisers to track and keep all this information organised.

+### Solution: Unique platfrom to find all events which unifies and simplifies registration processes, bookings and payments.
 Points of Tango offers the platform, contacts organisers, stores and artists to inform them about this revolutionary opportunity.
 Now, everyone has to do one's bit, uploading the information to make this possible so everyone can enjoy the benefits.